nhsd-exeter/dos-integration/README.md

     make macos-setup

-There are essential configuration options that **must** be set before proceeding any further.
-As a minimum the following command will ensure that tooling like `docker` and `git` are going to operate as expected, including local secret scanning and code formatting are enabled.
-Make sure you have `tx-mfa` into non-prod first before running `make setup`
+There are configuration options that should be set before proceeding.
+The following command will ensure that tooling like `docker` and `git` are going to operate as expected, including local secret scanning and code formatting are enabled.
+Make sure you authenticated in the AWS non-prod account first before running `make setup`

     make setup

 Please, ask one of your colleagues for the AWS account numbers used by the project.
 The next command will prompt you to provide them.
 This information can be sourced from a properly set up project by running `make show-configuration | grep ^AWS_ACCOUNT_ID_`

     make devops-setup-aws-accounts

+### Local Environment Configuration

+Clone the repository

+    git clone git@github.com:nhsd-exeter/dos-integration.git
+    cd ./dos-integration

 ## Contributing